The chameleon effect is when people mimic or match each other’s facial expressions, mannerisms and gestures to increase attractiveness.

 The chameleon effect — named after the reptile famous for changing its appearance to blend in — is something most people do automatically.

-Indeed, self-help books, persuasion manuals and glossy magazine articles often advise that mimicking body language can increase how much others like us.
+Indeed, self-help books on psychology, persuasion manuals and glossy magazine articles often advise that mimicking body language can increase how much others like us.

 But, does mimicking other people’s body language really make them like us?

 → Enjoying this article?
 You can get FREE email updates with more articles like this from PsyBlog by clicking here.

 Or is mimicry just a by-product of successful social interactions?